When God’s Trials Befall, How Should We Christians Treat Them?

 Every brother and sister will encounter trials, like illness, persecution and suffering, natural and manmade disasters.
 When these situations befall us, they are tests of our faith and obedience toward God.
 The Bible says, “For You, O God, have proved us: You have tried us, as silver is tried” (Psalm 66:10).
 “My brothers, count it all joy when you fall into divers temptations; Knowing this, that the trying of your faith works patience.
 But let patience have her perfect work, that you may be perfect and entire, wanting nothing” (James 1:2–4).
 From this we can see that trials are God’s tests and ordeals for people.
 They can temper people’s will, refine their confidence, cleanse the impurity in their belief in God, further their spiritual growth and make them soon become someone after God’s heart.

 So, how shall we treat God’s trials when they come upon us?
-God’s words say, “While undergoing trials, it’s normal for people to be weak, or have negativity within them, or to lack clarity onor their path for practice.
-But in any case, you must have faith in God’s work, and not deny God, like Job.
-Although Job was weak and cursed the day of his own birth, he did not deny that all things in human life were bestowed by Jehovah, and that Jehovah is also the One to take it all away.
+God’s words say, “While undergoing trials, it is normal for people to be weak, or to have negativity within them, or to lack clarity onor their path for practice.
+But in any case, you must have faith in God’s work, and not deny God, just like Job.
+Although Job was weak and cursed the day of his own birth, he did not deny that all things in human life were bestowed by Jehovah, and that Jehovah is also the One to take them all away.
 No matter how he was tested, he maintained this belief.
-No matter what kind of refinement you undergo in your experiences from God’s words, God requires mankind’s faith.
-This way, what is perfected are people’s faith and aspirations.
-You cannot touch or see it; it is under these circumstances that your faith is required.
-People’s faith is required for when something cannot be seen by the naked eye, and your faith is required for when you cannot let go of your own notions.
-When you are not clear on God’s work, what is required is your faith and that you take a firm stance and stand witness.
+In your experience, no matter what refinement you undergo through God’s words, what God requires of mankind, in brief, is their faith and their love for Him.
+What He perfects by working in this way is people’s faith, love, and aspirations.
+God does the work of perfection on people, and they cannot see it, cannot feel it; under such circumstances, your faith is required.
+People’s faith is required when something cannot be seen by the naked eye, and your faith is required when you cannot let go of your own notions.
+When you do not have clarity about God’s work, what is required of you is to have faith and to take a firm stance and stand witness.
 When Job reached this point, God appeared to him and spoke to him.”
 From God’s words, we see that when God’s trials come upon us, we will become weak and negative and this is normal, but we should have true faith in God.
 We should come before Him and seek His intentions.
 Even if they are not in line with our own notions and imaginings, we should still accept and submit to them with a seeking heart, because everything God does is good, and among it all is the will of God.
 Take Job for example.
 He feared God and shunned evil; when his children committed sins, he would offer sacrifices for them.
 Overnight, his great fortune disappeared, and his house collapsed and took his children’s lives with it.
 Although he didn’t understand God’s will then, he did not sin with his mouth by blaming God, but instead sought and prayed to God; after he understood God’s will, he praised God, “Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah” (Job 1:21).
 He stood firm in his testimony during his trials, and thus gained God’s blessings.
 There was also Abraham.
 When he was 100 years old, God gave him a son.
 After his son grew up, God asked him to offer up his only son Isaac to Him as a sacrifice.
 Even though he became weak at the time, yet he knew that his son was bestowed by God, he did not complain and sincerely offered to return his son to God.
 When God tested him, he didn’t make a bit of his own choices or requirements but obeyed God absolutely instead, so God blessed him so that his descendants would be as numerous as the grains of sand on a beach or the stars in the sky, and would eventually become great nations.
 The faith and obedience of Job and Abraham are something we should imitate.